|

 - James Carlisle and His Celebrated Tobacco

-- Proceedings of the Board of County Commissioners, and Result of the
+- Proceedings of the Board of County Commissioners,

-Election in 1805
+and Result of the Election in 1805

-- An Anecdote of John Gossett,
+- An Anecdote of John Gossett, Highland's First

-Highland's First Representative in the Legislature
+Representative in the Legislature

-Surveying and Establishing Wagon Roads Through the
+- Surveying and Establishing Wagon Roads Through

 - The First School in Union Township. |

-Chapter XXIII |
+CHAPTER XXIII - |

 - Detailing the Massacre of the

-Jolly Family, the Capture of William Jolly, and His
+Jolly Family, the Capture of

-Thrilling Adventures Among the Indians, with the
+Jolly, and His Thrilling Adventures Among the

-Efforts of His Relatives to Rescue Him. |
+Indians, with the Efforts of His Relatives to Rescue

-Chapter XXIV |
+CHAPTER XXIV - |

 - Proceedings of the County